readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

 - **Build on Pull/Merge Request Event:** We create an external version and trigger a build for that version when we receive pull/merge request open event from the webhook.
-  We also trigger a new build when a new commit has been added to the Pull/Merge Request.
+  We also trigger a new build when a new commit has been pushed to the Pull/Merge Request.

 - **Warning Banner for Pull/Merge Request Documentation:** While building documentation for pull/merge requests we add a warning banner at the top of those documentations to let the users know that